 Welcome to Vilamoura Uncovered!
-Your Vilamoura holiday guide!
+Your guide to Vilamoura holidays!

 For information about Vilamoura in central Algarve, Portugal, you've come to the right place!
 Vilamoura Uncovered! is your complete guide for information about Vilamoura Holidays, the hotels, beaches, marina, restaurants, bars, things to do and, in fact, all things Vilamoura Uncovered!

 For a real taste of Algarve luxury, Vilamoura resort is a must-see place to visit or to holiday!
 It is one of the biggest private tourism resorts in Europe and is one of the most prestigious in Portugal.
 Although fairly far removed from the traditional Algarve, the purpose-built leisure resort of Vilamoura offers accommodation to suit all tastes - luxury hotels, privately owned villas and apartments on the golf course complexes, and a wide range of hotels and apartments near the marina.

 Vilamoura marina is the main centre of activity with a huge range of restaurants, bars and shops (including many designer shops).
 Luis Figo's 'Bar Sete' (bar seven) is also on the marina front.
 During the day, although it can get quite busy, it's really a very peaceful area to stroll around.
 It gets more lively at night, with everyone coming to eat and try out some of the bars, but is still a very relaxed resort.